 Increase the progression of first-year minority male students.
 Increase minority male utilization of campus resources and services through deliberate and intentional interactions between students and the campus community.

 The Minority Male Success Initiative is designed to enhance the educational success of all minority males currently enrolled in the NC Community College System.
-The target group for the 2018-19 academic year includes all incoming first-year minority male students attending any of the 58 North Carolina community colleges.
+The target group for the initiative includes all curriculum-enrolled, first year minority male students.

 The Minority Male Success Initiative: A Redesign

 Beginning with the 2016-17 academic year, the NC Community College System (NCCCS) redesigned the Minority Male Mentoring Program to more closely align with student success initiatives currently taking place throughout the system.
 This new model is designed to strengthen minority male student outcomes by encouraging participation and collaboration among student participants and institutional departments.
 To help achieve the stated goal, the NCCCS is seeking for colleges to make a three-year commitment to assess and enhance the student success outcomes of minority male students.
 The primary reasons for the redesign are to: